LucidVR/lucidgloves/README.md

 ![LucidGloves](https://cdn.discordapp.com/attachments/785135646082990120/873666310855360582/LucidGlovesBlackwbkgnd.png)

-# LucidGloves - Firmware and 3D Print Files
+# LucidGloves - Firmware and 3D Printer Files
 This repo contains the arduino firmware as well as the STL files for Prototypes 3 through 4 of the LucidVR glove.
 This is a finger tracking glove that allows you to use your hands in VR.
 Follow along with Lucas_VRTech's developments on his Tiktok page: https://www.tiktok.com/@lucas_vrtech